 While you can buy a commercial metal rack, they’re also easy to build by hand using a simple wood rack kit ($10) and 2×4’s.
 Then cover the top of your wood rack with a tarp to keep rain off the wood and forget about it for 6 months.

 If you heat with wood and live near a US National Forest or BLM property, it might be worth your while to look into harvesting firewood for personal use.
 While it takes time and effort to find, split, and dry the wood you cut, you can save a fair amount of money if you’re willing to invest some sweat equity in the process.
 It’s also an excellent way to pass your knowledge and appreciation of the natural environment to your kids, including tree identification, tool safety and maintenance, teamwork, and the satisfaction that comes from manual labor.
 I know, I’m a hopeless romantic.
-But as a US citizen, I feel it’s important to remember that our public lands are “our” lands, to be enjoyed and shared in a responsible way for all.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+But as a US citizen, I feel it’s important to remember that our public lands are “our” lands, to be enjoyed and shared in a responsible way for all.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches